Here are a few important tips and best practices for using Articulate software on a Mac with Parallels.

 Save and publish Articulate projects in the Windows environment, not the Mac.
 For example: C:\Users\Administrator\Documents\

 Don't work from a network drive or an external USB drive.
-Doing so can result in file corruption or loss of resources.
+Doing so can result in file corruption or loss of resources due to latency.

 Audio, video, and image resources must be located in the Windows environment, not the Mac.
 Copy and paste files you need for Articulate projects to the Windows environment prior to inserting them into your content.